-Menzies research has shown very high rates of diabetes among Indigenous Australians.
-Of particular concern are the high numbers of young people with the disease, including women of child-bearing age.
+Menzies research has shown very high rates of diabetes among Aboriginal and Torres Strait Islander Australians.
+Of particular concern is that this epidemic is intergenerational.

 Our research impact: